-$\mathcal{N}$
+\mathcal{N}

-Reproduced from the Unclassified / Declassified Holdings of the National Archives
+Reproduced from the Unclassified / Declassified Holdings of the National Archives intelligence organization and the lack of other adequate means of obtaining the desired information.

 - 4. Investigations regarding naval personnel shall not be undertaken without the full knowledge and approval of the individual's commanding officer. - 5.
 Where a command or commanding officer is under investigation, the investigation shall not be undertaken without full knowledge and approval of appropriate higher authority. - 6.
 In cases of doubt, questions regarding the priority of, availability of facilities for, or the propriety of conducting investigations requested in accordance with this letter, the matter shall be referred for decision by the Chief of Naval Intelligence. - 7.
 Any outstanding orders or directives which are in conflict with this letter are hereby cancelled.